King Louie & Baby James

-Sweet Baby James is not only a wonderful singer: he's an entertainer through and through.
+Sweet Baby James was not only a wonderful singer: he was an entertainer through and through.
 As a youngster, James played pro basketball with the Chicago Hottentots (a spinoff of the Harlem Globetrotters).
 As part of the act, James would wander to the side of the court during play and hammer away on a piano!
 His hoopster days behind him, James returned to Portland and ran a now-legendary 24/7 North Portland jam session/ barbecue known simply as "The Backyard."
 In those days, James was also in demand by the Hollywood set (John Wayne, Connie Stevens, et al), who frequently flew the group down to Lake Tahoe to perform at their private parties.

 Sweet Baby with Esperanza Spalding, 2011 @ Kung Fu Bakery Studio

 Sweet Baby James tearing it up at the '05 Safeway Waterfront Blues Festival